abhishekmishra/ne0luv/src/vector.md

 Vector.
 The implementation prioritises simplicity.

 The Vector implementation provides just one public export, the `Vector` class.
-The class is written using the [middleclass][3] library.
+This class is written using the [middleclass][3] library.

 [1]: https://love2d.org/wiki/Vectors
 [2]: https://p5js.org/reference/#/p5.Vector
 [3]: https://github.com/kikito/middleclass

 The next section describes the implementation, then we provide a few sample usages of the `Vector` API.
 The final sections list any future plans, current limitations, known issues etc.

 # Program